nguyenank/bead-listing/README.md

 The `-d` flag signals the container to run in the background, so commands can still be run on the terminal.

-Also, the _first_ time the project is deployed, a database must be created:
+Also, the _first_ time the project is deployed, a database must be created and set-up (migrated):

 ```
 docker-compose run web rake db:create
+docker-compose run web rake db:migrate
 ```

 The website will be hosted at [http://localhost:3900](http://localhost:3900).